UroojFatima-052/DHC-Task-01-Iris-Dataset/README.md

 This project contains a simple exploratory data analysis (EDA) of the Iris dataset using Python.
 The goal is to practice and demonstrate fundamental data-analysis skills including data loading, inspection, summarization, and visualization.

-Tasks Performed
+Tasks Performed:

 1. Load the Dataset
 Imported the Iris dataset using pandas / seaborn

-Inspected dataset structure using:
+Inspected dataset structure using: a.shape b.columns

-a.shape
-b.columns
 c.head()